joshmarinacci/meowlang/blog2/blog2.md

 });
 ```

-As before, most actions recursively call toAST() on the argument.
-However, the action for Number
+As before, most actions recursively call `toAST()` on the argument.
+However,
-actually calls 'calc' instead.
-Calc already defined how to parse numbers.
-This is a a key part of Ohm's design.
+the action for Number actually calls `calc` instead.
+Calc already defined how
+to parse numbers.
+We don't need to write it again.

+This delegation system is a key part of Ohm's design.
+You can have multiple
-You can have multiple semantic operations which call each-other, as long as they are in the
+semantic operations which call each other, as long as they are in the
 same set of semantics.
 This is another way to reuse code across parsers.
-If we one day want to
+If we one day want to extend our math language further we could do it by
-extend our math language further we could do it by creating additional semantic operations instead of modifying
+creating additional semantic operations instead of modifying the originals.
-the originals.

 With the toAST semantics in place we can now rewrite the test code like this: